superfly/docs/rails/getting-started/existing.html.md

 $ bin/rails generate dockerfile
 ```

-You can see the versions of each tool that will be use on your deployment
+You can see the versions of each tool that will be used on your deployment
 machine by looking for lines that start with `ARG` in your Dockerfile.